Start with a Template

 - The template deploy process sends you an invitation to your new site, sent from

-- Click the link to accept the invite, and your site opens, with a prompt to create a password.
+- Wait for the deployment to complete, then click the link to accept the invite.
+Your site will open with a prompt to create a password.

 - Enter a password, sign in, and you’ll go to the CMS.
 (For future visits, you can go straight to